vds2212/vds2212.github.io/plugins.md

+# Plugins

 Plugin choice depends on your need and taste.

-There are a lot of plugins VimAwesome mention about 19 thousand.
+There are a lot of plugins [VimAwesome](https://vimawesome.com/) mention about 19 thousand.
 I follow about 700.

-In this list I have tried to identify the needs that have gather a enough of attention such that one project get more than two thousand stars on github (as of 31/10/2023).
+In the Categories list I have tried to identify the needs that have gather a enough of attention such that one project get more than two thousand stars on github (as of 31/10/2023).

 I have restricted the list to the plugins that supports both Vim and Neovim.